Folks are always going on about how expensive it is to have kids these days. They’re right. Affording adoption is no exception.

 Benefits: Military and Employer

-If you’re in the military and on active duty, you can be reimbursed to the tune of $2,000 for the adoption of one child if you’ve used a non-profit agency for the process.
+If you’re in the military and on active duty, you can be reimbursed for the adoption of a child if you use a non-profit agency for the process.
 If both parents are military, you can get twice that amount.
 There may be other benefits for children with special needs, and a program for medical coverage even before finalization.
 Check with your commanding officer for details.

 Even if you don’t work for Uncle Sam, your employer may provide reimbursements, paid or unpaid leave, or other benefits.
 Check with your Human Resources department.